 9. Commune With Nature

 The Urban Park Rangers have a heavy presence in Van Cortlandt Park, leading hikes and other nature programs, including a popular annual campout.
 Bookmark their site and watch for lottery registration come late spring.
-The green space is also home to a city-run Nature Center, though it's currently closed due to COVID.
-Eventually, you can explore its exhibits on urban forests or meet its live animal residents.
+The green space is also home to a city-run Nature Center, where you can explore its exhibits on urban forests or meet its live animal residents.

 Older kids can challenge themselves with Van Cortlandt Park's new skatepark, located in the southwest corner of the green space.
 Photo courtesy of NYC Parks